MSSRPRAD/SanskritMetresRust/README.md

 Steps to use:
 1) Navigate to vidyut/vidyut-chandas/
+2) The input text can be changed in main.rs file.
+Verse should be in slp1 encoding.
-2) run the command in bash: cargo run 2>null
+3) run the command in bash: cargo run 2>null

 Example usage: